albertbautista/community-share-web-app/README.md

 ## FRONTEND

 1. Open Visual Studio Code, click on File --> Open folder --> community-share-web-app\nextjs-frontend --> Select nextjs-frontend folder
+2. If a popup appears, select "Yes, I trust the authors"
-2. On Visual Studio Code, click on Terminal --> New Terminal
+3. On Visual Studio Code, click on Terminal --> New Terminal
-3. Your directory path should look something like this:
+4. Your directory path should look something like this:

    C:\Dev\community-share-web-app\nextjs-frontend>

-4. Run the command:
+5. Run the command:
    ```
    npm install
    ```
-5. Now, your front set up should be done, all that's left to do is run the local server
+6. Now, your front set up should be done, all that's left to do is run the local server
-6. To run the server, run the command:
+7. To run the server, run the command:
    ```
    npm run dev
    ```
-7. In the terminal you should see the server running, where it should display the url of the frontend local server at running at http://localhost:3000
+8. In the terminal you should see the server running, where it should display the url of the frontend local server at running at http://localhost:3000
-8. Paste the URL into browser to view the frontend UI
+9. Paste the URL into browser to view the frontend UI
-9. To close the server, use the shortcut:
+10. To close the server, on the terminal use the shortcut:
    ```
    Ctrl + C
    ```